Compare small business loans up to $1,000,000.

 Whatever your financing requirements, there’s a wide range of small business loan options available:

 - Line of credit.
-This flexible option allows you to access a revolving line of credit as necessity dictates.
-You can draw on your account balance up to an approved limit, and you only need to pay back the money you borrow (plus fees and interest) rather than the entire approved amount.
+You can get access to a revolving line of credit and draw on your account balance up to an approved limit.
+You only need to pay back the money you borrow (plus fees and interest) rather than the entire approved amount.
 A line of credit is worth considering if you need to better manage your cash flow or cover an unexpected expense.

 - Business overdraft.
 A business overdraft is attached to your business banking account and lets you overdraw on your account up to a specified limit.
 This can help you better manage cash flow for your small business, but does come with fees attached and monthly interest charges on the overdrawn amount.